loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 ## Smoke test your API input/output

 Once we confirm the specification of our API is valid, it's time to verify that our application implements the API as we have specified it.
 We use [Dredd](https://www.npmjs.com/package/dredd) in the input/output testing described below.
 We use `hello-world` in this section.
-Concrete sample code of `hello-world` can be found in [the hello-world tutorial](https://github.com/strongloop/loopback-next-hello-world) github.com repository.
+Concrete sample code of `hello-world` can be found in the [hello-world tutorial](https://github.com/strongloop/loopback-next-hello-world) repository.
 Although the sample code includes a validated API spec and fully functional `hello-world` controller, let's pretend the controller is completely empty.
 You can try it yourself cloning the `hello-world` from github.

 For our input/output testing, we are going to create three parts: 1. the input data definition, 2. expected output response definition, and 3. test code.
 1. and 2. are included in the API specification.
 The input data is given as `x-example` as follows: